24 hours customer service +9779849693351

 • Personal equipment

-• all beverage, Soft and hard table drinks such as coke, beer,
+• all beverages, Soft and hard table drinks such as coke, beer,

 • drinking water/mineral water, etc. during the trek.